bloom-tech-learning/beatlesm/curriculum/web48/3.2-Advanced-State-Management/Module_2-Redux/Objects/Understanding.md

 #### Answer:   (C)

-- Hints: MapStateToProps does not modify state.
+- Hints: (A)    MapStateToProps does not modify state.
 That is the job of the reducer function.
-- Hints: MapStateToProps should return an option to be added to props
+- Hints: (C)    MapStateToProps should return an option to be added to props

 ## Question 4